 The best known, most formal and most complete way to say Happy New Year in Japanese is:

 This is the most complete way, normally you don't use the shin nen [新年] which means new year. if you only use akemashite [明けまして] which comes from the verb akeru [明ける] and means dawn, to be born and to grow.
 Possible variations are:

 - 明けておめでとう (akete omedetou);

 - あけおめ (akeome);

-The level of formality goes down more and more according to the form you abbreviate.
-If you are talking to strangers or people at work, try to use at least akemashite omedetou gozaimasu.
+The level of formality drops lower and lower according to the form you abbreviate.
+If you're talking to people you don't know or people at work, try to use at least akemashite omedetou enjoyimasu.

-It is unusual to use expressions that contain akemashite before the new year begins.
+It is unusual to use expressions that contain akemashite before starting the new year.
 Since the verb refers to something that has already happened.
 If you want to say happy new year before the end of the year you can try other expressions like:

-On business cards it is usually found written gashou [賀正], shoushun [頌春] and keishun [慶春] which also means happy new year.
-It is not normal to say these words, they are just old forms found on New Year's cards.
+On business cards it is customary to find written spent [賀正], shoushun [頌春] and keishun [慶春] which also means happy new year.
+It's not normal to say those words, they're just old shapes found on New Year's cards.

-As much as I wrote about it years ago in the article about Japanese New Year phrases.
-I'll end the article by leaving a video of my friend Tarou Yamada talking about Japanese New Year's phrases:
+As much as I wrote about it years ago in the article about New Year phrases in Japanese.
+I'll end the article by leaving a video of my friend Tarou Yamada talking about New Year's phrases in Japanese: